BrightCat14/HamsterKombatOnPython/README.md

+# hamster kombat on python
-Just a copy of hamster kombat in telegram
+## Copy of the game in telegram called "hamster kombat"